 Classification of mixture components

-The classification shall be provided for health and physical hazards (hazard classes, hazard categories and hazard statements) of the substances contained in the mixture .
-This includes the classification for at least all substances referred to in Point 3.2.1 of Annex II to Regulation (EC) No 1907/2006 on requirements for the compilation of Safety Data Sheets.

-In the case of a MIM, if the submitter has access to the full composition of the MIM in accordance with the criteria of Section 3.2.1., the classification for health and physical hazards of all the components of that MIM shall be provided.
-If the submitter does not have access to the full composition of the MIM, only the classification for health and physical hazards of the MIM shall be provided.
+The classification for health and physical effects (hazard classes, hazard categories and hazard statements) of substances contained in the mixture shall be provided.
+This includes the classification for at least all substances, indicated pursuant to Point 3.2.1. of Annex II to Regulation (EC) 1907/2006 in the Safety Data Sheets of the mixture and all the MIMs contained in the mixture.
+For those MIMs where the submitter does not have access to the full composition of the MIM, the classification for health and physical effects of the MIM shall be provided in addition.

 Submission update

+Conditions for submission update

 Where one of the following changes applies to a mixture in an individual or group submission, submitters shall provide a submission update before placing that mixture, as changed, on the market:

-when the mixture product identifier (including the UFI) has changed;
+when the mixture product identifier or the UFI has changed;

 when the mixture classification for health or physical hazards has changed;

-when relevant new toxicological information that is required in section 11 of the Safety Data Sheet becomes available on the hazardous properties of the mixture or its components;
+when relevant new toxicological information that is required in Section 11 of the Safety Data Sheet becomes available on the hazardous properties of the mixture or its components;

 if a change in the composition of the mixture fulfils one of the following conditions:

-addition, substitution, or deletion of one or more components in the mixture that shall be indicated in accordance with section 3.3;
+(i) addition, substitution, or deletion of one or more components in the mixture that shall be indicated in accordance with Section 3.3;

-change in the concentration of a component in the mixture beyond the concentration range provided in the original submission;
+(ii) change in the concentration of a component in the mixture beyond the concentration range provided in the original submission;

-the exact concentration of a component was provided in accordance with sections 3.4.1. or 3.4.2., and a change occurs to that concentration beyond the limits identified in Table 3.
+(iii) the exact concentration of a component was provided in accordance with Sections 3.4.1. or 3.4.2., and a change occurs to that concentration beyond the limits identified in Table 4.

-By way of derogation from the fourth indent, a submission update for mixtures complying with any of the standard formulas in […] is required when the composition of the mixture changes in such a manner that the mixture does no longer comply with the standard formula.
-For mixtures where the information on composition is provided based on the Safety Data sheet in accordance with section 3.5. a submission update is required when Section 3 of the Safety Data Sheet is updated.
+By way of derogation from point (d) of the first subparagraph, the following shall apply:

+a submission update for mixtures with a composition conforming with any of the standard formulas specified in Part D is required only when the composition of the mixture changes in such a manner that the mixture’s composition no longer conforms with the standard formula;

+for mixtures where the information on composition is provided based on the Safety Data sheet in accordance with Section 3.6. or 3.7. a submission update is required when Section 3 of the Safety Data Sheet is updated.

-Table 3
+Table 4